What is the Best Phone Number Verification Method for Your Users?4 min read

 The longer it takes for a user to verify, the greater the risk of them abandoning the app before the process has completed.
 In other words, the higher your verification rate, the fewer users you’ll lose.
 85% of users complete verification with VerifyKit, compared to 71% in SMS verification.

 Ready to get going with VerifyKit?
-Get started for free today.
+Get started today.